VirtusLab/graphbuddy/README.md

 ### TypeScript configuration (experimental support)

-Typescript data will be generated based on project configuration defined in `tsconfig.json`:
+Typescript data will be generated based on the project configuration defined in `tsconfig.json`:

 ⚠ Currently, you can play with Typescript, but keep in mind that it is still under active development.
-There is a lot of work yet to be done to cover all unhandled currently cases.
+There is a lot of work yet to be done to cover all currently unhandled cases.
 We recommend using a Graph Buddy [ts-example](https://github.com/VirtusLab/graphbuddy/tree/master/ts-example) demonstration repo as a playground.

 ## Installing a plugin